wix-incubator/react-native-repackager/README.md

 node node_modules/react-native/local-cli/cli.js start --customExtensions='foo, bar'
 ```

-**Limitation - Currently support only react native packager in debug mode (will not replace file for Release version)**

 ## Implementation Details

 * This package inject code into the RN packager implementation (!)

-* The repository contain only one patch file, and postinstall script.
-After npm install the package will replace the relevant files in RN packager to make the magic.

 ## License